matthew-ia/cayo/docs/how-cayo-works.md

 # How Cayo Works

-A few explanations of how things work within Cayo.
-This isn't needed to be known in order to use Cayo, but it can be helpful if you're curious.
+Some additional explanation of how things work within Cayo.
+This isn't need-to-know info in order to use Cayo, but if you're curious...

 ## Render Hook